FonazzaStent/Color2Wave/ReadMe.txt

-Color to Waveform 1.1.0 - Turn words into colors.
+Color to Waveform 1.1.0 - Turn words into synth presets.
 Copyright (C) 2022  Fonazza-Stent

 This program is free software: you can redistribute it and/or modify